 Fun Fact: the cinematic masterpiece that is She’s the Man starring Amanda Bynes and Channing Tatum is a modernised version of Twelfth Night.
-Did I watch She’s the Man eleventy more times as “research” for this play?
+Did I watch She’s the Man eleventy more time as “research” for this play?
 Yes, I did.
 Did I like this play better?
 My gawd, yes henny!
 Why?
 Because Anastasia Matteini-Roberts’ version has EVEN MORE DRAG!
-My personal opinion is that everything in life would be better with a little more drag tucked into it, so I was gagged to find out that one of plays in Victoria University’s Six Degrees Festival had made my queer little dreams come true.
+My personal opinion is that everything in life would be better with a little more drag tucked into it, so I was gagged to find out that one of the plays in Victoria University’s Six Degrees Festival had made my queer little dream come true.

 Dolphins are fun, friendly, and full of energy, and Thinking Dolphins at BATS was also all of these things.
 As I walk up to the Heyday Dome, the doors are closed and I panic that the show has already begun!
 Thankfully, this was only to keep the mysterious stage smoke within the theatre.
 As soon as I stepped into the space, the actors greeted me and spoke enthusiastically to the audience.
 Their energy juxtaposed the ominous smoke and the moody blue and green lighting palette.

 Cyndi Lauper’s Time after Time, quickly followed by Madonna’s Material Girl, welcomes me into BATS Random Stage to see a show about women, sex, and beauty standards.
 Low Level Panic by Claire McIntyre, directed by Six Degrees Festival’s Harriette Barker, ticks those three boxes, as we watch flatmates Mary (Charlotte Glucina), Jo (Amy Dean), and Celia (Zoë Christall) as their bathroom turns into a place to confide in each other and to the audience.